atul-ram/atul-ram.github.io/_posts/2020-07-26-a-good-start.md

 ---
-title: Text and Typography
+title: A good Start
-author: Cotes Chung
+author: Atul Sahu
-date: 2019-08-08 11:33:00 +0800
+date: 2020-07-26 11:33:00 +0800
-categories: [Blogging, Demo]
+categories: [Blogging, Diary]
-tags: [typography]
+tags: [getting started]
 math: true
 ---

-This Jekyll template totally compatible with Markdown syntax.
+## Desire

+For a long time, i wanted to start my own blog. and this summer i got my hands on this Jekyll template, this one looks cool and the paeg management is also simple, totally compatible with Markdown syntax.
 Now, let's take a look for the text and typography in here.

 ## Titles